ronancpl/HeavenMS/README.md

 Paypal: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=3K8KVTWRLFBQ4

 ### Disclaimer

+* HeavenMS development is decisively __ONLY accepting donations__ from the Paypal link aforementioned, in the __ronancpl/HeavenMS__ repository readme (no patreons or other revenue resources).

 * HeavenMS staff has __no current intention__ to publicly open a server with this source, if that ever comes to happen this note will be lifted. __Don't be scammed!__